Some tips for identifying apparel that’s made ethically and sustainably.

 Reading a label or hangtag in the clothing store is unlikely to reveal much other than fiber content and the place a garment was assembled.
 To learn more about the garment’s fibers as well as the manufacturer’s practices will take more digging.
 In some cases, visiting the manufacturer’s website can reveal more details, but beware of greenwashing.
 Look for concrete statements about how the clothes are made and the people are paid.

 Truly ethical clothing makers, large and small, are transparent about their sourcing of materials and labor.
-The Echolabel Index is a valuable resource for checking on eco-friendly claims.
+The Ecolabel Index is a valuable resource for checking on eco-friendly claims.
 You’ll find details and links to more than 400 certification programs around the world that rate companies for their environmental and labor practices.

 Because so much of our clothing industry has been exported offshore, it’s quite challenging to confirm claims about worker safety, health, and pay.
 Even shopping made-in-USA brands does not guarantee that workers are fairly compensated and protected from health hazards.
 That said, you can consult the Fair Trade Federation and Fair Trade Certified websites.
 These organizations establish standards and promote fair labor practices around the world.
+Green America is a source I love for finding ethical companies.